patrickbucher/factorizer/article/article.md

 _Communicating Sequential Processes_.
 There are many things in common, indeed:

 - Both Elixir's (or Erlang's) _processes_ and Go's _goroutines_ are light-weight.
-It's practical to have hundreds or even thousands of them, which are mapped to operating system threads in a _n:m_ manner (_n_ OS threads running _m_ processes/goroutines).
+It's practical to have hundreds or even thousands of them running, which are mapped to operating system threads in a _n:m_ manner (_n_ OS threads running _m_ processes/goroutines).
-- Both models facilitate message passing between concurrent units of executions (processes/goroutines).
+- Both models facilitate message passing between concurrent units of execution (processes/goroutines).
 - Both languages offer language constructs for dealing with incoming messages:
   `receive` in Elixir, `select/case` and the arrow operator `<-` in Go.